-Portiono meory and Mar or tono meory and management SCOTCAT Credits: 20 SCQF Level 11 Semester: 2 Planned timetable: To be arranged.
+SCOTCAT Credits: 20 SCQF Level 11 Semester 2

+Academic year: 2018/9

+Planned timetable: To be arranged.

 This module aims to develop students' knowledge and understanding of key issues in asset allocation and portfolio composition/management at an advanced level.
 Moreover it aims to provide students with the opportunity to develop their ability to critically understand current theoretical and empirical research in the field of portfolio management and the implications of such research into alternative portfolio composition and management strategies.

-Programme module type: Optional for MSc in Economics, MSc in Finance and Economics, MSc in Finance and MSc in Money, Banking and Finance.
-Learning and teaching methods and delivery: Weekly contact: 2 lectures, occasional tutorials.
-Assessment pattern: 2-hour Written Examination = 70%, Coursework = 30% Module Co-ordinator: I Psaradellis
+Learning and teaching methods of delivery: Weekly contact: 2 lectures, occasional tutorials.
+Assessment pattern: 2-hour Written Examination = 70%, Coursework = 30% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Dr I Psaradellis